panteLx/easynews-plus-plus/README.md

 ### 🔄 Platform Compatibility

 - Utilizes a different authentication implementation that works seamlessly across multiple platforms
-- Specifically optimized for Omni and Vidi compatibility
+- Specifically optimized for Omni, Vidi and Fusion compatibility
 - No reliance on basic auth headers for media streaming

 ---